kyuQee/kyuqee.github.io/posts/weather-ai-part-1.md

 A few other problems exist, but those are the major problems that I might have to tackle in the future.
 Now, on to the fun part.

-I did some searching and came across this library called `cartopy` ([link](https://scitools.org.uk/cartopy/docs/latest/), [github](https://github.com/SciTools/cartopy)), that seems to integrate seemlessly with `matplotlib`, and displays maps.
+I did some searching and came across this library called `cartopy` ([link](https://scitools.org.uk/cartopy/docs/latest/), [github](https://github.com/SciTools/cartopy)), that seems to integrate seamlessly with `matplotlib`, and displays maps.

 Here are some plots: